 This means you automatically get all the benefits and disadvantages mentioned above, plus all the benefits and disadvantages of propane.

 - Dual fuel

 - More readily available during an emergency

 - Fewer BTUs per gallon

 - Burns fuel faster

 Maintenance and Storage

 Propane generators burn cleaner and are more environmentally friendly than gasoline generators, but they still require routine maintenance.
-Even though they’re cleaner, they still produce a harmful ammonia gas, which is why you should never use them indoors.
+Even though they’re cleaner, they still produce harmful ammonia gas, so you should never use them indoors.